Purdue-CS193/homework-0-amyz147/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Amy's First CS193 Homework
+- I like that the class is taught by TA's who have already been in our shoes
+- I like that there is not too much homework for this class
+- I like that the class only meets once per week

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for